how to clean shower hose

 Step 6: Reattach and Test the Hose

-Reattach the shower hose to the shower head, then test the hose to make sure it's functioning properly.
+Reattach the shower hose to the shower head, then test the hose to make sure it’s functioning properly within the shower system.
 If your shower hose is still not functioning properly after cleaning it, you may need to replace it.
 Consult a plumber or specialist bathroom store for guidance.

 Step 7: Consider Replacing the Shower Hose